bseltz-cohesity/scripts/powershell/refreshSource/README.md

 - -vip (DNS or IP of the Cohesity Cluster)
 - -username (Cohesity User Name)
 - -domain (optional - defaults to 'local')
-- -source (name of the source to refresh)
+- -sourceName (name of the source to refresh)

 ## Download the script